marijnh/Eloquent-JavaScript/19_paint.md

 {{index "file file", "input (HTML tag)"}}

-To get access to a file on the user's computer, we need them to select the file through a file input field.
+To get access to a file on the user's computer, we need the user to select the file through a file input field.
 But I don't want the load button to look like a file input field, so we create the file input when the button is clicked, and then pretend that it itself was clicked.

 {{index "FileReader class", "img (HTML tag)", "readAsDataURL method", "Picture class"}}

 When the user has selected a file, we can use `FileReader` to get access to its contents, again as a ((data URL)).
-That URL can be used to create an `<img>` element, but because we can't get direct access to the pixels in there, we can't create a `Picture` object from that.
+That URL can be used to create an `<img>` element, but because we can't get direct access to the pixels in such an image, we can't create a `Picture` object from that.

 ```{includeCode: true}
 function finishLoad(file, dispatch) {